bitcoin/bitcoin/doc/fuzzing.md

 ==========================

 A special test harness `test_bitcoin_fuzzy` is provided to provide an easy entry point for fuzzers and the like.
-In this document we'll describe how to use it with AFL.
+In this document we will describe how to use it with AFL.

 Building AFL